COVID-19 Travel Information (Updated April 8th, 2021)

 Temperature Checks: Before entering the pre-board screening area, CATSA will be taking your temperature.

-Social Distancing: We ask that you maintain a physical distance between yourself and others of 6 ft/2m.
-In situations where you are unable to social distance, please put on your non-medical mask or face covering.
+Social Distancing: Maintain a physical distance between yourself and others of 6 ft/2m.

-Restaurants & Retail: Barring any unforeseen circumstances, the full-service Tim Hortons, as well as the Relay store will be open post-security for all departing flights.
+Restaurants & Retail: The full-service Tim Hortons, as well as the Relay store will be open post-security for all departing flights.
+The Skyway Grill is open for most lunch flights.
 The RA News / Tim Hortons Express in the Arrivals Hall is open for most arriving flights.
 Rumour Handcraft is open their normal posted hours.

 The Air Canada Maple Leaf Lounge, Skyway Lounge, and Brioche Doree are closed.